-6.14.1 In addition to a reliable battery backup, GWCS shall be equipped with two power off lights clearly visible from 100 ft from both railway and road approach during normal sunlight conditions.
-One power off light shall be placed above the bungalow entrance door to draw the attention of the Driving Crew of train, and another power off light shall be placed on the road side to draw the attention of the maintainers and the passing road traffic.

-6.14.2 The power off lights shall:

-- a) be continuously lit during normal operating conditions, and - b) flash to indicate a defect in accordance with CROR 103.1(h), including AC power off, charger failure, or if a deactivation jumper is applied. - 6.14.3 The Power off light model shall be VELCORP GEMS LC2-001WB.
+- 6.14.1 In addition to a reliable battery backup, GCWS shall be equipped with two LED power-off lights, clearly visible from 100 feet, from both railway and road approach during normal sunlight conditions.
+One power-off light shall be placed above the bungalow entrance door to draw the attention of the Operating crew of the train, and another power-off light shall be placed on the roadside to draw the attention of the maintainers and the passing road traffic. - 6.14.2 The power off lights shall: - a) Be continuously lit during normal operating conditions; and - b) Flash to indicate a defect per CROR 103.1(h), including AC power off, charger failure, or if a deactivation jumper is applied. - 6.14.3 The power-off light model shall be VELCORP GEMS LC2-001WB-WG4.